What Is The Basic Difference Between Endpoint Protection And Antivirus

 1. Signature and applications updates are received from developer’s control servers through the internet

-2. Antivirus software programs are installed on each computer
+2. Antivirus programs are installed on each computer

 3. Threat alerts and log entries can be viewed only on the respective computers

-On the other hand, Endpoint protection antivirus software uses a centralized server application.
+On the other hand, Endpoint security antivirus uses a centralized server application.
 It is the ideal way to manage and control multiple devices.
 Its features include:

 1. Centrally managed interface for configuring endpoints.